kuiper2000/chaos_and_predictability/_sources/week6/week6.md

 (week6)=
-# Week 6: The connection between statistical mechanics and ensemble forecast I: Applications
+# Week 6: The connection between statistical mechanics and ensemble forecast II: Applications

 ## Connections between Liouville equation (LE) and ensemble forecasts
 Last week, we learned the physical meaning of Jacobian matrix, determinant and LE.
 This week, we will walk through a few of their applications.
 Before we introduce the examples, we need to know there are two equivalent formulas of LE: (1) initial state-based LE and (2) current state-based LE.
 One easy way to distinguish these two is looking at how {eq}`eq44` is defined.